vovo/uva-node/README.md

 The key is stored at `~/.ssh/uva-node.key`.
 You don't have to generate an SSH key nor will the program use your SSH key.

+To upgrade to the latest version, simply do `git pull` in the uva-node dir!

 There is an older version (uva-cli) written in Java at uva-cli.git, but only this node.js version will be actively maintained.

 Usage
 =====